Peace Bond Involves Safety and Security Issues As Per Section 810 of the Criminal CodePage last modified: October 23 2022

-Understanding the Peace Bond Process Per Section 810 of the Criminal Code Used For Purpose of Security and Safety
+Understanding the Peace Bond Process Per Section 810 of the Criminal Code As Used For Purpose of Providing Security and Safety to Reasonably Fearful Persons

-In situations where a person feels fearful, and the fear is reasonably held as based upon an express threat from, or threatening behaviour by, another person, the fearful person may apply for a peace bond that requires the person of concern to abide by various conditions of good behaviour as a means of keeping the peace.
+In circumstances when a person is feeling fearful, and the fearfulness is based upon an express threat, or threatening behaviour, of another person, the person experiencing the fear may make an Application for a peace bond requiring the person of concern to adhere to conditions for a keeping of the peace.
+A peace bond is sometimes misunderstood, and incorrectly referred to, as a restraining Order.

 A peace bond may be available via a court Order per section 810 of the Criminal Code as a means of providing safety and security protection when a person is reasonably viewed as at risk of harm that may be inflicted by another person.
 Essentially, a peace bond is a formal mandate containing conditions that direct the person under the peace bond to refrain from conduct that may disrupt the right to peace and harmony with the other person.
 Specifically, section 810 states: